 The Trump Payroll Tax Cut—What It Means for Your Small Business

-On August 8, 2020, President Donald Trump issued a memorandum allowing employers (including government agencies) to defer withholding and payment of the employee’s part of Social Security taxes, effective September 1, 2020, through December 31, 2020.
-This is an emergency declaration to give temporary relief to American workers during the COVID-19 pandemic.
+On August 8, 2020, Former President Donald Trump issued a memorandum allowing employers (including government agencies) to defer withholding and payment of the employee’s part of Social Security taxes, effective September 1, 2020, through December 31, 2020.
+This was an emergency declaration to give temporary relief to American workers during the COVID-19 pandemic.

 This program is not connected to the CARES Act program that allows employers to defer deposit and payment of the employer’s share of Social Security taxes.